RiotGamesMinions/motherbrain/README.md

 To start the service, you would run `mb myface service app.app start`.
-This would set the `myface.app.state` attribute to 'start' and then do a partial chef run on all nodes that have "myface::app" in their default runlist, using an override runlist of "myface::app_service".
+This would set the `myface.app.state` attribute to 'start' and then do a partial chef run on all nodes that have `myface::app` in their default runlist, using an override runlist of `myface::app_service`.
 The same command could be used to stop, restart, or change to any other state that your service recipe supports.